Kristina01111000/Drws_site/README.md

 https://growingholistically.com/readersdiscount/ pur four element code in title into quotation marks, take out the comma, make “help you become the best you can be” italicized, add the book picture when i get it https://growingholistically.com/the-four-element-scorecard/ put the video on vimeo Delete the old podcast pages
+- make the page and link from the homepage the "im young and feel the world is out of balance" section
+- change the image of the book and also the text  on the homepage